anibalcoral/OpenShift-Virtualization-GitOps/README.md

 This workshop uses a **dual-repository strategy** with **multi-branch environments**:

 ### Repository Structure
-- **Configuration Repository** (this repo): Contains installation scripts, playbooks, and workshop demos
+- **Configuration Repository** (this repo): Contains installation scripts, Ansible playbooks, and workshop demos
 - **Applications Repository**: Contains VM definitions and Kustomize configurations for each environment

 ### Environment Strategy